History of opium in China: Domestication and suppression in the last decades of the Qing dynasty

 Once the turmoil caused by the mid-century Taiping Rebellion died down, the economy came to depend on opium to play several roles.
 Merchants found the substance useful as a substitute for cash, as it was readily accepted in the interior provinces such as Sichuan and Yunnan while the drug weighed less than the equivalent amount of copper.
 Since poppies could be grown in almost any soil or weather, cultivation quickly spread.
 Local officials could then meet their tax quotas by relying on poppy growers even in areas where other crops had not recovered.
 Although the government continued to require suppression, local officials often merely went through the motions both because of bribery and because they wanted to avoid antagonizing local farmers who depended on this lucrative crop.
 One official complained that when people heard a government inspector was coming, they would merely pull up a few poppy stalks to spread by the side of the road to give the appearance of complying.
 A provincial governor observed that opium, once regarded as a poison, was now treated in the same way as tea or rice.
 In the Qing dynasty all aspects of society had been affected by opium by the 1800s.
 Recreational use of opium expanded to all areas of China from the urban inland to the rural county sides.
 It also filtered down from the urban elites and middle class to the lower, working class citizens.
 By the 1880s, even governors who had initially suppressed opium smoking and poppy production now depended on opium taxes.
+This coincided with the introduction of hypodermic morphine injection to China, a significantly more potent and, thus, more economical form of opiate consumption.
+It quickly rose in popularity and began to rival opium smoking in some areas, further exacerbating the drug addiction issue.
 The historian Jonathan Spence notes that the harm opium caused has long been clear, but that in a stagnating economy, opium supplied fluid capital and created new sources of taxes.
 Smugglers, poor farmers, coolies, retail merchants and officials all depended on opium for their livelihood.
 In the last decade of the dynasty, however, a focused moral outrage overcame these vested interests.